How To Identify Indian Myna Birds

 member of the starling family and is also known as the Common Myna or Indian

-(manorina melanocephala) which is predominantly grey in colour.
+Not to be confused with the native noisy miner (manorina melanocephala) which is predominantly grey in colour.
 It is an offence to trap or

 kill native birds.

-Noisy Myna Photo
+Noisy Miner Photo

 Richard Major